CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

     .. tab:: Applications

-        This key is optional and allows to redefine parameters for each application used in pipeline.
-You can personnalize the configuration for each resolution at which the pipeline is ran, or override the parameters for all resolutions at once.
-CARS applications are defined and called by their name in applications configuration section.
+        This key is optional and is used to redefine parameters for each application used in the pipeline.
+        You can personnalize the configuration for each resolution at which the pipeline is ran, or override the parameters for all resolutions at once, as explained in the section right below.

         .. tabs::